LeFreq/JusticeLeague/README.md

 Be sure to explore the wiki and project boards.
 Share what you know.

-"Fight Club", by Chuck Palanuik, 1996
+"Fight Club" (FR: Club Encúler), by Chuck Palanuik, 1996.